Aljoberg/NitroGenerator/README.md

 # Aljo's nitro generator

-This is a nitro generator made by Aljo#1855.
+This is a nitro generator made by Aljo#1855 and NO ONE ELSE like LosT#1111.
 ## Installation

 Install requests and discord_webhook by doing